KQM-git/TCL/docs/general-mechanics/overworld.md

 ### General

-* Electro seelie when on a mount, can apply electro at any vertical range, but not when it has yet to reach its final destination.
+* Electro seelie when on a mount, can apply Electro at any vertical range, but not when it has yet to reach its final destination.
 [Vault Entry](../evidence/general-mechanics/overworld.md#electro-seelie-electro-application-vertical-range)
 * During Daily Commissions, Phase Gates will be invisible but can still be used.

 ### Artifact Spots